So your heels pop up when you squat. Every fitness influencer says this is “wrong.”

 For example, is it ideal to have your feet flat?

-Arguably, sure.
-Keeping your soles in firm contact with the floor creates more stability in the ankles, knees and hips, allowing you to express your leg and hip strength more fully.
+Arguably, keeping your soles in firm contact with the floor creates more stability in the ankles, knees and hips, allowing you to express your leg and hip strength more fully.
+Such as in the case of wanting to squat as much weight as possible or more simply, just want to be safe and steady while you are shifting side to side.

 The shifting side to side happens all the time in sports and other activities where you have to change directions laterally and even backwards a bit.
 Basketball, football, soccer, or even scrambling down hill in a hike.
 At least one foot flat on the ground is a big help there!

-But hereâs the thing: in squats for exercise and training, Â itâs not necessary.
+But in squats for exercise and training, it’s not necessary.

-At this point you might be saying, âBut isnât it dangerous to squat low if the heels lift?â
+At this point you might be saying, “But isn’t it dangerous to squat low if the heels lift?”

-It depends.
-If youâre loading up a barbell and trying to squat ass-to-grass, you may be too unstable to get that low without tweaking something.
+A lot of people worry that lifting the heels in a squat is dangerous.
+The reality?
+It’s usually fine, especially with bodyweight squats.
+If you’re loading up a barbell and trying to squat ass-to-grass, you may be too unstable to get that low without tweaking something.
 But generally speaking, no.

 Your body is meant to move in a variety of ways.

-Now weâre not suggesting that you do such an intense squat variation.
-The point is that doing regular deep squats, even with your heels up, makes sure you arenât limiting your practice.
-This allows you to explore your full capabilities in your hip and knee range of motion and teaches you how to move in this position.
+Now we’re not suggesting that you absolutely need to do such an intense squat variation.
+The point is that doing regular deep squats, even with your heels up, makes sure you aren’t limiting your practice.

-Letâs get real: We are not often doing âperfect squatsâ throughout our daily lives, so there can be payoffs to practicing different ways of squatting.
+Let’s get real: We are not often doing “perfect squats” throughout our daily lives, so there can be payoffs to practicing different ways of squatting.

 To that point, you can still benefit from doing squats by limiting your depth to just before the heels want to pop up.
-This can teach you how to move better in that position â how you need to shift your weight and adjust your upper and lower body.
-It can also give you a benchmark of where you are at right now in terms of your strength and mobility and how theyâll improve over time.
+This can teach you how to move better in that position — how you need to shift your weight and adjust your upper and lower body.
+It can also give you a benchmark of where you are at right now in terms of your strength and mobility and how they’ll improve over time.

 Your hip, knee, ankle and foot flexibility will gradually get better as you continue to practice.
 So in short, make time in your routine to practice squatting as deeply as you can even if that means your heels are up, and also squatting as deeply as you can with your feet flat.

-Developing your own movement routine shouldnât be about performing skills and movements in the âoptimal way.â Itâs about figuring out how best to move with the body and skill you have right now, and as a result, gaining more options of how you uniquely move.
+Developing your own movement routine shouldn’t be about performing skills and movements in the “optimal way.”
+It’s about figuring out how best to move with the body and skill you have right now, and as a result, gaining more options of how you uniquely move.

 This mentality is a big part of physical autonomy.

-- Hip, back, knee, and ankle mobility,
+- Hip, back, knee, and ankle mobility

 - Overall strength